-Energac Tool Group Corp. is a premier industrial tools, services, technology, and solutions company serving a broad and diverse set of customers in more than 100 countries.
-The Company's businesses are global leaders of high pressure hydraulic tools, controlled force products and solutions for precise positioning of heavy loads that help customers around the world safely, reliably and efficiently tackle some of the most challenging, complex, and often hazardous jobs.
+Enerpac Tool Group Corp. is a premier industrial tools, services, technology, and solutions company serving a broad and diverse set of customers and end markets for mission-critical applications in more than 100 countries.
+The Company makes complex, often hazardous jobs possible safely and efficiently.
+The Company's businesses are global leaders of high pressure hydraulic tools, controlled force products and solutions for precise positioning of heavy loads that help customers safely and reliably tackle some of the most challenging jobs around the world.
 The Company was founded in 1910 and is headquartered in Menomonee Falls, Wisconsin.
 The Company has one reportable segment, the Industrial Tools & Services Segment ("IT&S").
-The IT&S segment is primarily engaged in the design, manufacture and distribution of branded hydraulic and mechanical tools and in providing services and tool rental to the oil & gas/petrochemical; general industrial; industrial MRO, machining & manufacturing; power generation, infrastructure, mining and other markets.
-Financial information related to the Company's reportable segment is included in Note 13, "Segment Information" in the notes to the condensed consolidated financial statements.
+The IT&S segment is primarily engaged in the design, manufacture and distribution of branded hydraulic and mechanical tools and in providing services and tool rental to the oil & gas/petrochemical; general industrial; industrial maintenance, repair and operations ("MRO"), machining & manufacturing; power generation, infrastructure, mining and other markets.
+Financial information related to the Company's reportable segment is included in Note 12.
+"Segment Information" in the notes to the condensed consolidated financial statements.
 The Company has an Other operating segment, which does not meet the criteria to be considered a reportable segment.